CCS-voidBird/PhD_Notebook/Month3.md

    + The CNN is designed for solving qustions which contains a large population of fearures.
 For example, in graphical classification task, an image would contain millions of pixel and each pixel has 3 channels (RGB) while shifting into numeric values.

    + The main feature of convolutional neural network is its convolutional layer and pooling layers; The combination of convolutional layer and pooling layer is inspired by animal visual cortex [[4]](#4).
 For each convolutional layer, it only collects features that belong to its own receptive field (e.g a 3x3 area).
 By moving based on a "step" parameter (e.g. 1 per move), certain convolutional layer would regenerates a feature map.
 As all the feature units collected by one convolutaional layer share the same weight, the calculation burden of weights updating could be rapidly decreased.
+The output of the convolutional function can be defined as an integral transofrmation and is represented as:

+     + ​	$$s(t)=(f∗k)(t)=∑_xk(t−x)f(x)$$

+     + > where *k* represents the kernel, convolution is the transformation of *f* into *s(t)*, and this operation is performed over an infinite number of copies *f* shifting over the kernel along each chromosome and filters take into account the linkage disequilibrium along the chromosome.

    + The pooling layers are used to reduce the dimensions of data. a pooling layer has a pooling method, such as max pooling layer, which output the highest value in certain feature map.

 5. Hyper-parameters